matt-whitfield/mattsWebSite/src/content/case-studies/mountain-view-pole-buildings.md

   - Establish a Google Business Profile
   - Showcase projects with a clickable image gallery
   - Improve quote request form UX and submission logic
-solution: "I created a simple, easy to maintain, professional website with rich SEO content, clear service and service area information, and a more efficient form submission profess.
-Mountain View Pole buildings now has a Google Business profile and matching website local schema. "
+solution: "I created a simple, easy to maintain, professional website with rich SEO content, clear service and service area information, and a more efficient form submission process.
+Mountain View Pole buildings now has a Google Business profile and local business schema for improved search results. "
 keyFeatures:
   - title: Balanced Design
     color: coral